JuliaGraphics/ColorSchemes.jl/docs/src/plotting.md

 ## Makie

-If you use Makie.jl you can pass the colors in a colorscheme directly to the `colormap` keyword.
+If you use Makie.jl you can pass the colors in a ColorScheme directly to the `colormap` keyword.

 ```
 using Makie, ColorSchemes